jberkel/sms-backup-plus/README.md

 `com.zegoggles.smssync.BACKUP`.
 This will work even when Auto Backup is disabled.

-### <a name="2step">Usage with Google 2-step verification</a>

-XOAuth might not work when you are signed up for 2-step verification (see [Getting started with 2-step verification][] for more information).
-In this case you need to create an application-specific password ([Authorized Access to your Google Account][]) and enable plain text authentication in "Advanced Settings - IMAP server settings".
-Provide the username and password you created in the previous step.

 ### Usage without Gmail (IMAP)

 You don't have to use Gmail to backup your text messages - change